-Supplier shall utilize their complaint handling, failure analysis and problem solving process in processing of quality complaints, logistics complaints and audit findings.

-All written communication between Harman and supplier and all documents shall be in English language
+Supplier shall utilize their complaint handling, failure analysis and problem-solving process in processing of quality complaints, logistics complaints and audit findings.
+All written communication between HARMAN and supplier and all documents shall be in English language.

-Note
+Note:

 HARMAN is using same raw materials and semi-finished products across our worldwide operations.
 This may include the transfer of materials from site to site.
 To simplify complaint handling processes HARMAN reserves to issue complaints to our suppliers from any site where HARMAN is processing related parts or products independently from which site received the original supplier shipment.
 This also includes HARMAN contracted manufacturing partners.

-5.4.4.2 Schedule/Timeline Requirements
+6.2.
+Schedule / Timeline Requirements

 HARMAN will notify supplier of defective material using HARMAN's quality notification system.
-HARMAN will indicate where the reported failure was first observed: in HARMAN Incoming Inspection or Production/Test, at Automotive OEM Production or during use at end customer.
+HARMAN will indicate where the reported failure was first observed: e.g. at HARMAN Inspections, during Production/Test, or at the customer.

-Timeline requirements
+Timeline requirements:

-- Immediately after receiving initial complaint information from HARMAN, supplier shall identify immediate containment action(s). - If requested by HARMAN, supplier shall ensure availability of a resident engineer at the affected HARMAN plant latest 48 hours after the initial notification was issued. - If supplier's return process requires an RMA for return shipments, supplier shall provide the RMA to HARMAN within one working day after the initial notification was issued. - Supplier shall initiate its internal problem solving immediately after receiving the notification from HARMAN and establish an internal problem solving team. - Within 2 working days after receiving notification from HARMAN, supplier shall provide an initial containment action report.
-By this time the disciplines D1 thru D3 should be completed by supplier and the results shall be included in the report. - Within 10 working days after receiving defective parts or alternatively a comprehensive failure information (e.g. dimensional reports, pictures, error-logs...) - from HARMAN, supplier shall provide a final 8D report.
-By this time also the disciplines D4 thru D7 shall be completed by supplier and the results shall be included in the report. - If supplier is not able to provide a final 8D report within 10 working days, an interim report has to be provided.
-Additionally supplier shall provide a detailed time-schedule for completing the 8D. - If permanent corrective actions include design changes or major process changes that are subject to the PCN approval, HARMAN recognizes that the final implementation of these actions may be depending on factors outside supplier's direct influence.
-In those cases completion of D6 may be delayed to a date agreed with HARMAN in advance.
+- Immediately after receiving initial complaint information from HARMAN, supplier shall identify immediate containment action(s). - If requested by HARMAN, supplier shall ensure availability of a resident engineer at the affected HARMAN plant latest 48 after the initial notification was issued. - If supplier's return process requires a RMA for return shipments, supplier shall provide the RMA to HARMAN within one working day after the initial notification was issued. - Supplier shall initiate its internal problem solving immediately after receiving the notification from HARMAN and establish an internal problem-solving team. - Within 2 working days after receiving notification from HARMAN, supplier shall provide an initial containment action report.
+By this time the disciplines D1 thru D3 should be completed by supplier and the results shall be included in the report. - Within 14 calendar days after receiving defective parts or alternatively a comprehensive failure information (e.g. dimensional reports, pictures, error-logs...) - from HARMAN, supplier shall provide a final 8D report.
+By this time also the disciplines D4 thru D7 shall be completed by supplier and the results shall be included in the report. - If supplier is not able to provide a final 8D report within 14 calendar days, an interim report must be provided.
+Additionally, supplier shall provide a detailed time-schedule for completing the 8D. - If permanent corrective actions include design changes or major process changes that are subject to the PCN / CR approval, HARMAN recognizes that the final implementation of these actions may be depending on factors outside supplier's direct influence.
+In those cases, completion of D6 may be delayed to a date agreed with HARMAN in advance.

-5.4.4.3 Containment Action
+6.3.
+Containment Action

 Immediate containment action shall ensure that further shipment of affected parts to HARMAN is avoided and affected parts at HARMAN or within the supply chain can be identified and segregated.

-Supplier shall identify the range of product that may be affected in terms of serial number range, datecode or identification of affected shipments.
-Supplier shall provide information about the potentially affected product range latest within the 3D report and actualize this information continuously based on findings during failure confirmation and FA.
+Supplier shall identify the range of product that may be affected in terms of serial number range, date code or identification of affected shipments.
+Supplier shall provide information about the potentially affected product range latest within the 8D report and actualize this information continuously based on findings during failure confirmation and FA.